peterparkedcar165/vanillapkmn/README.md

 ### Sobble (Water) CLASS: MARKSMAN
 ###### Size 50%, HP 50%.

-##### Arrows and Spectral Arrows fired from bows and crossbows will instead shoot water projectiles, dealing the exact same damage formula, but with a Water type attribute to it, allowing it to hit super effective against WeakToWaters, consequently, flame is not possible.
-This effect lingers for all three evolutions.
+##### Arrows and Spectral Arrows shots deal extra instances of Water damage to targets.
+They also have water particles on the arrows.

 ##### Torrent
 ##### Water Gun